rafiuddin101/StatMiniPro/StatMiniPro/network_analysis/README.md

 # Network Analysis without external libraries

 This project provides a minimal implementation of network analysis using pure Python.
 We construct a simple undirected network represented by an adjacency list and compute basic metrics such as degree distribution and breadth-first search (BFS) centrality.
-Statistical network analysis has become an important area of research because network data differs fundamentally from traditional data, necessitating new statistical methods【640473791433524†L4-L24】.
+Statistical network analysis has become an important area of research because network data differs fundamentally from traditional data, necessitating new statistical methods.

 ## Methodology
 1. Represent the network as a dictionary of node: neighbors.